daniisler/dc_solubility_prediction/README.md

 ### Solubility Prediction with the gradient boosting model

-For the GB model, a trained model was uploaded `model_GB.pkl` and can be used for trial runs with the script `predict_GB.py`.
+For the GB model, a trained model was uploaded `model_GB.pkl` (trained on BigSolDB) and can be used for trial runs with the script `predict_GB.py`.

 ### Solubility Prediction with the neural network model